David A. Andrews

 Andrews was the Hockey Development Coordinator for the Province of British Columbia from 1975-80.
 He served 10 years on the Canadian Amateur Hockey Association’s Developmental Council and was chairman of the coaching committee for CAHA during that time.
 During his playing days as a goaltender, Andrews was a conference all-star and MVP at both Dalhousie University and the University of British Columbia.
 He played four years professionally for RAAK in the Dutch first division.

 A 2021 inductee into the AHL Hall of Fame, Andrews was awarded the Lester Patrick Trophy in 2010 for contributions to hockey in the United States, as well as USA Hockey’s Distinguished Achievement Award in 2020.
 He was presented with the Good Guy Award by the Ace Bailey Children’s Foundation in 2011, and has been honored with induction into both the British Columbia Hockey Hall of Fame and the Nova Scotia Sport Hall of Fame.
-And in addition to his position with the AHL, Andrews currently serves as Chairman of the Selection Committee for the Order of Hockey in Canada, and as Vice-Chairman of the Hockey Canada Foundation.
+Andrews is a former Chair of the Hockey Canada Foundation; former Chair of the Board of Governors of King’s-Edgehill School in Windsor, N.S.; and former Chair of the Selection Committee for the Order of Hockey in Canada.
+He is also a former adjunct professor in the Department of Sport Management and Recreation at Springfield College.

 Andrews and his wife, Marleen, have three children — Chrissy, Brad and Jeff — and eight grandchildren.